amirhhashemi/tiptap-text-direction/README.md

+> [!IMPORTANT]
+> TipTap now includes [built-in support for RTL content](https://tiptap.dev/docs/examples/basics/text-direction).
+This library will no longer be maintained, and I encourage everyone to use the built-in feature.

 This extension automatically detects the direction of a configurable list of nodes and adds `dir="ltr"` or `dir="rtl"` to them.

 **Why not `dir="auto"`?**